GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information: EXPERIMENT

 \subsection{Experiment Setup}

-\textbf{Dataset.} To thoroughly evaluate the performance of the method presented in this paper, following~\cite{splatam,niceslam,pointslam}, we select three sequences from the real-world TUM dataset~\cite{tum} and eight sequences from the synthetic Replica~\cite{replica} dataset for comprehensive evaluation.
+\textbf{Dataset.} To thoroughly evaluate the performance of the method presented in this paper, we select three sequences from the real-world TUM dataset~\cite{tum} and eight sequences from the synthetic Replica dataset~\cite{replica}, following the methodologies outlined in~\cite{splatam,niceslam,pointslam}.